 - The person has a very weak immune system.

 Complications may include:

 - Respiratory failure (a condition in which a patient can't take in oxygen and get rid of carbon dioxide without the use of a machine to deliver breaths.)

 When to Contact a Medical Professional

 Contact your provider if you have a weakened immune system and you have symptoms of pneumonia.

 If you have a weakened immune system, you may receive daily antibiotics to prevent some types of pneumonia.

-Ask your provider if you should receive the influenza (flu) and pneumococcal (pneumonia) vaccines.
+Ask your provider if you should receive the influenza (flu), pneumococcal (pneumonia), and COVID-19 vaccines.

 Practice good hygiene.
 Thoroughly wash your hands with soap and water: